Drag this to your bookmarks bar, and click it when playing Cookie Clicker:

 For those of you who found the various links to erectile dysfunction medication sprinkled around my site helpful, sorry to say that I have removed them.

 Like so many of us, I have largely moved on from blogging.
-My attentions tend to go to my youngest son (almost six!), my day job, and my amazing wife Jill.
-(Plus some recreational hacking with React and machine learning.)
+My attentions tend to go to my youngest son (almost fourteen!), my day job, and my amazing wife Kristina.
+(Plus some recreational hacking with machine learning.)

 Imagine my irritation to find some site hackery had dropped the aforementioned links on most of my posts.